Skip to main content

 • If a Success Definition was configured:

-• Successful → the Success Definition criteria were met during the conversation.
+• Chat Successful → the Success Definition criteria were met during the conversation.

-• Not Successful → the conversation did not meet the Success Definition criteria.
+• Chat Unsuccessful → the conversation did not meet the Success Definition criteria.

 • If no Success Definition was configured:

-• Complete → the conversation was completed without any Success Definition evaluation.
+• Completed → the conversation was completed without any Success Definition evaluation.

 Tags